superjoe2000/workshop-iac-bicep-labs/labfiles/Day 1/Module 4 Using conditions and loops in a Bicep Template/Lab01/readme.md

 resource storageAccountLoop 'Microsoft.Storage/storageAccounts@2021-06-01' = [for i in range(0, storageLoopCount): {
 ```

 We have also updated the resource name in the template to storageAccount Loop.
-Your template should now look like this:
+Your template should now look like this (main.bicep):

 ```bicep
 @description('Storage Account type')